-The traditional commentary, however, seems too facile and wholly unequal to the intensity of Arnold’s emotions.
+The traditional commentary, thus, seems too facile and wholly unequal to the intensity of Arnold’s emotions.
 After all, Arnold could have made these observations at any time and occasion, but we are given to understand that he chose his honeymoon suite as the setting in which to dramatically unburden himself.
 One cannot ignore the oddity of this intimate disclosure, “And we are here as on a darkling plain. . . .”
 Something more personal is at stake, where the honeymoon suite has become a “darkling plain/ Swept with confused alarms of struggle and flight.”
 The battle metaphor is too particular and conclusive here to merely serve as a reflection on general world unrest.
 If there is indeed, “neither joy, nor love, nor light, nor certitude,” our wayward drift toward the abyss is assured and its consequences attach to even the most intimate of relationships, tainting them insidiously and so wreaking a form of corruption from which there is no return.
 There, on his honeymoon, Arnold saw that most vital connection between human beings itself embattled.
-Yet, it is his urgent plea – “Ah, love, let us be true/ To one another! – that sets the poem’s course on a higher plane, as if any doubts or misgivings about the couples’ choices will be purged with a vow that is spiritually superior to the ceremonial one that rote tradition affords.
-Arnold’s poem perfectly strikes a dramatic balance, with the joyless, loveless and faithless world on one side, and the “true” lovers on the other, but the internal conflict is the key to the poem’s exquisite pathos.
-It is there that the reader finds a special place in the poem from which to appreciate the reasons why Arnold invoked the misery of family tragedy, world discord and the loss of faith and took his stand at the last bastion, which is, ironically, embattled sense of what it truly means to be in a committed relationship in the modern world.
+Yet, it is his urgent plea–“Ah, love, let us be true/ To one another!–that sets the poem’s course on a higher plane, as if any doubts or misgivings about the couples’ choices will be purged with a vow that is spiritually superior to the ceremonial one that rote tradition affords.
+Arnold’s poem strikes a dramatic balance, with the joyless, loveless and faithless world on one side, and the “true” lovers on the other.
+We really don’t have to know what this true-ness is, just as we don’t have to know precisely how “beauty is truth, truth beauty” (in Keats’s “Ode on a Grecian Urn”), for it is the multiple levels of conflict that are the key to the poem’s exquisite pathos.
+It is there that the reader finds a special place in the poem from which to appreciate the reasons why Arnold invoked the misery of family tragedy, world discord and the loss of faith and took his stand at the last bastion, which is, ironically, a conflicted sense of what it truly means to be in a committed relationship in the modern world.
 If being “true” were a sure thing, his plea would have been unnecessary.
-Instead, this central irony explains why the poem swells to a dramatic crescendo that notably lacks the resolving chord of his bride’s response, as if it is something we are also asked to take on faith.
+Instead, this central irony explains why the poem swells to a dramatic crescendo that notably lacks the resolving chord of his bride’s response, as if it is something we are also asked to take on fragile faith.

 Arnold has made his “honeymoon poem” much more than one would expect for the occasion.
 “Dover Beach” has lyric beauty, passion, drama, historical reference, spiritual and social comment, as well as formal originality (as the first major free verse poem composed in the language), all of which explains its special place of honor in English poetry.